johnossawy/xrp_price_alerts/README.md

    LAST_TWEET_FILE=last_tweet.json
    ```

+   Note: The RAPIDAPI_KEY is no longer required as we now use mplfinance for chart generation.

 5. **Run the bot locally**:

    You can manually run the bot to see if everything is set up correctly: